UPA’s commitment to the National Redress Scheme

 Gumleigh Boys Homes © UPA of NSW

-The United Protestant Association of NSW (UPA) established 14 children’s homes between 1940 and the early 1980s, when these larger institutional homes were wound down and closed.
-From that time until the mid 1990’s we also managed a number of smaller Group Homes.
-Over those two periods, some homes were well managed and some were not.
+The United Protestant Association of NSW (UPA) established 13 children’s homes between 1940 and the early 1980s, when these larger institutional Homes were wound down and closed.
+From that time until the mid 1990’s to 2023 when we transferred the programme to Allambi Care, UPA then established some smaller Group/Cottage Homes in Orange (4 cottages), Newcastle/East Maitland (2 cottages), Wagga Wagga (1 cottage), Wollongbar/Murwillumbah (2 cottages), we then transferred our child care efforts into providing Foster Care under the name of UPA Youth Care (several hundred foster care placements throughout the Far North Coast Region.
+Over those three periods, some homes were well managed and some were not.

-We sought to be trusted by children, parents, and the State, but we freely acknowledge that in many of our homes we failed to provide the safe and nurturing environment that children need to thrive.
-Emotional, physical and sexual abuse did occur in those homes.
+Publicly, we sought to be trusted by children, parents, and the State, but we freely acknowledge that in many of our homes we failed to provide the loving, safe and nurturing environment that children need to thrive.
+Some emotional, physical and sexual abuse did occur in those homes.
 We are ashamed of those failures and offer our sincere and deep apology for the harm caused.

 Today, we seek to make amends by listening and believing, offering access to records, reporting to authorities, funding counselling services, making redress payments.
 We welcome contact from any person who once resided in a UPA children’s home.